 Should I abandon SEO completely after these Google updates?

-No, but the rules have changed completely.
-SEO still works when you focus on expertise, authority, and content that real humans find genuinely useful.
+No, but the SEO rules have changed completely.
+Search engine optimisation still works when you focus on E-E-A-T signals, genuine expertise, and content that real humans find genuinely useful.
 The "publish keyword-stuffed blog posts" era is over.
-Focus on demonstrating real knowledge about your industry, not gaming the algorithm.
-I've seen clients who adapted their SEO strategy maintain or even improve their rankings post-2025.
+Focus on demonstrating real knowledge about your industry, not gaming Google's algorithm.
+I've seen clients who adapted their SEO strategy to focus on Experience, Expertise, Authoritativeness, and Trustworthiness maintain or even improve their rankings post-2025.

 How do I know if my business was affected by recent algorithm updates?

-Check your Google Analytics for sustained organic search traffic drops during the major algorithm updates throughout 2025.
-If you saw a sustained drop of 20% or more that didn't recover, you were likely affected by the algorithm changes.
-Look specifically at March, June, August, and November 2025 for the biggest impact periods.
+Check your Google Analytics 4 for sustained organic search traffic drops during the major algorithm updates throughout 2025.
+If you saw a sustained drop of 20% or more that didn't recover, you were likely affected by the Google algorithm changes.
+Look specifically at the March Core Update, June Helpful Content Update, August Quality Guidelines Update, and November Search Experience Update for the biggest impact periods.

 What's the biggest mistake businesses make when diversifying traffic sources?

-Treating every visitor the same regardless of where they came from is the biggest mistake I see.
+Treating every visitor the same regardless of where they came from is the biggest mistake I see consistently.
 Your Google Ads visitor has different expectations than your LinkedIn visitor or your referral visitor.
 Create specific landing experiences that match what each traffic source promised, or you'll just waste money driving traffic that doesn't convert.
-I've seen this mistake cost businesses thousands in wasted ad spend.
+I've seen this mistake cost businesses thousands in wasted ad spend and lost revenue opportunities.

 About the Author